 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will generate the same results or otherwise provide adequate data to demonstrate the efficacy and safety of a drug candidate.
-Preclinical tests and Phase 1 and Phase 2 clinical trials are primarily designed to test safety, to study pharmacokinetics and pharmacodynamics and to understand the side effects of drug candidates at various doses and schedules.
+Preclinical tests and Phase 2 clinical trials are primarily designed to test safety, to study pharmacokinetics and pharmacodynamics and to understand the side effects of drug candidates at various doses and schedules.
 Success in preclinical or animal studies and early clinical trials does not ensure that later large-scale efficacy trials will be successful, nor does it predict final results.
 Our drug candidates may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies or having successfully advanced through initial clinical trials.
-For example, on January 25, 2022, we received a letter from the FDA Division of Neurology 1 placing a full clinical hold on the IND for atuzaginstat (COR388).
-Additionally, in future trials there may be unforeseen serious adverse events or side effects that differ from those seen in our preclinical tests, Phase 1 and Phase 2 clinical trials or our Phase 2/3 GAIN trial, which may result in a full or partial clinical hold from the FDA, or similar adverse events or additional adverse events that were not identified or not considered significant in our earlier trials that result in additional clinical holds on our current or currently contemplated clinical programs imposed by the FDA or otherwise limit our ability to proceed with other clinical programs in our pipeline, which will harm our business, financial condition, results of operations and may force us to cease our operations.
+Additionally, in future trials there may be unforeseen serious adverse events or side effects that differ from those seen in our preclinical tests, Phase 1 and Phase 2 clinical trials, which may result in a full or partial clinical hold from the FDA, or similar adverse events or additional adverse events that were not identified or not considered significant in our earlier trials that result in additional clinical holds on our current or currently contemplated clinical programs imposed by the FDA or otherwise limit our ability to proceed with other clinical programs in our pipeline, which will harm our business, financial condition, results of operations and may force us to cease our operations.